ionic-team/ionic-site/docs/v2/resources/using-npm/index.md

 ionic-framework            2.0.0-alpha.44  2.0.0-alpha.44  2.0.0-alpha.45  myApp
 ```

 This tells us that there is an update to the ionic-framework package, version `2.0.0-alpha.45`.
 To get this update, we can run `npm install ionic-framework@latest`.
+Alternatively, we could update our `package.json` to `"ionic-framework": "2.0.0-alpha.45"`, and then run `npm update`.